RoboCop (character): RoboCop 3

 RoboCop returns to the resistance base to find it abandoned.
 One of the Otomo ninjabots then arrives and attacks him.
-RoboCop experiences another power drain and his side-arm is destroyed, but eventually he is able to overcome his opponent.
+RoboCop experiences another power drain, and his side-arm is destroyed, but eventually he is able to overcome his opponent.
 Meanwhile, Nikko infiltrates the OCP building and assists Lazarus in broadcasting an improvised video, revealing that OCP is behind the outbreaks of criminality in the city and implicating them in the removal and termination of the Cadillac Heights residents.
 The broadcast causes OCP's stock to plunge dramatically, driving the company into total ruin.

 McDaggett decides to execute an all-out strike against Cadillac Heights with the help of the Detroit City police department, but the outraged police officers refused to comply and instead defect to the resistance.
 As a result, McDaggett turns to hiring street gangs and hooligans to assist with his plans.

-Having heard Lazarus' broadcast Robocop takes to the air using the jet-pack.
+Having heard Lazarus' broadcast Robocop takes to the air using the jetpack.
 As the combined forces of the Rehabs and street gangs are about to wipe out the rebels and Detroit Police, RoboCop mounts an aerial assault on the attackers, leading to their defeat.
 He then proceeds to the OCP building and confronts the waiting McDaggett.
 Robocop is then attacked, and nearly defeated, by two Otomo ninjabots.
 Nikko and Lazarus succeed in reprogramming the ninjabots using a wireless link from a laptop computer, forcing them to attack each other.
 This triggers a timed self-destruct sequence in both units, forcing Robocop to flee.
-In igniting his jet-pack, the flaming discharge hits McDaggett's legs, immobilising him.
+In igniting his jetpack, the flaming discharge hits McDaggett's legs, immobilising him.
 Robocop escapes with Nikko and Lazarus, leaving McDaggett to perish in the blast while attempting to stop the self-destruct devices.

 As Old Detroit is being cleaned up Kanemitsu arrives and confronts RoboCop and his group, while his translator tells the OCP president on Kanemitsu's behalf that he is fired.
 Kanemitsu then bows to RoboCop.
 The deposed OCP President turns to Robocop and says "Well, I gotta hand it to ya... what do they call you?
 Murphy, is it?"
 RoboCop replies, saying "My friends call me Murphy.
 You call me RoboCop."